hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 ## Modifying a Job

-The definition of a job is not static, and is meant to be updated overtime.
+The definition of a job is not static, and is meant to be updated over time.
-You may update a job to change the docker container to update the application version, or change the count of a task group to scale with load.
+You may update a job to change the docker container, to update the application version, or to change the count of a task group to scale with load.

 For now, edit the `example.nomad` file to uncomment the count and set it to 3: